CV

 Academic Presentations

-• Irvine, Valerie; Parsons, Christopher; Bailey, Aaron; Richards, Luke.
+• Irvine, Valerie; Parsons, Christopher; Bailey, Aaron; and Richards, Luke.
 (2013).
 “How BC Privacy Law on Social Networking is Shackling 21st Century Education and Proposed Path Forward,” The Canadian Society for the Study of Education Annual Conference, Victoria, BC, June 2013.

 • Bennett, Colin; Parsons, Christopher; and Molnar, Adam.
 (2013).
 “Real and Substantial Connections: Enforcing Canadian Privacy Laws against American Social Networking Companies,” Online Privacy: Consenting to your Future, Malta, March 2013.